hendersonreed/hendersonreed.github.io/src/pages/events/sudo.md

 - for the next 90 minutes folks program (optionally in small groups.)
 - at the end there's a chance for folks to demo their work, time allowing.

-You're welcome to use whatever language or tools you want.
+You're welcome to use whatever language or tools you want, and you don't need to use the prompt.

-Don't feel restricted to making something visual, "artistic", or even related to the prompt.
+Don't feel restricted to making something visual or typically "artistic".
 This is an opportunity to build something just for fun.

 ### technologies to inspire

-A common and beginner-friendly choice of technology is [p5.js](https://p5js.org/), which has an [online editor](https://editor.p5.js)
+A common and beginner-friendly choice of technology is [p5.js](https://p5js.org/), which has an [online editor](https://editor.p5js.org)

 javascript client-side libraries with interesting applications: